-Japan Airlines (JAL) has placed an order for 31 Airbus A350 XWB aircraft.
+Japan Airlines (JAL) placed an order for 31 Airbus A350 XWB aircraft in Fall 2013.
 This is the first-ever order for Airbus aircraft by the airline.

 The order comprises 18 A350-900s and 13 A350-1000s aircraft.
 JAL’s purchase agreement with Airbus also includes options for a further 25 airplanes.